browserhtml/browser.html/README.md

 ### Client

 In order to run the browser.html application itself, you will need a client component.
 This would be a Servo binary with the Graphene runtime.
-You can either [download][servo download] pre-built nightly snapshots or [build it yourself][build servo] and run with the `--browserhtml` flag.
+You can either [download][download servo] pre-built nightly snapshots or [build it yourself][build servo] and run with the `--browserhtml` flag.
 Assuming you have a pre-built snapshot in the default location on a Mac you can run the browser.html application with the following command:

 ``` sh